 The Oracle DBMS supports only these two isolation levels.
-Unlike other JDBC drivers, WebLogic Server throws an exception if you try to use an isolation level that is unsupported.
+Unlike other JDBC drivers, the WebLogic jDriver for Oracle throws an exception if you try to use an isolation level that is unsupported.
 Some drivers silently ignore attempts to set an unsupported isolation level.

-The READ_UNCOMMITTED transaction isolation level is not supported.
+The READ\UNCOMMITTED transaction isolation level is not supported.